 Pseudonymization is the processing of personal data in such a way that the personal data can no longer be traced back to a specific data subject without the help of additional information, insofar as this additional information is stored separately and subject to technical and organizational measures which ensure that the personal data cannot be traced back to an identified or identifiable natural person.

-The controller or the controller responsible for processing is the natural person or legal entity, public authority, institution or other body which, either alone or together with others, makes decisions regarding the purposes and means of processing personal data.
-If the purposes and means of this processing are specified by EU law or the laws of the member countries, the controller or the specific criteria for his appointment may be subject to EU law or the laws of the member countries.
+Controller or data controller is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for under Union or Member State law.

 A processor is a natural person or legal entity, public authority, institution or other body which processes personal data on behalf of the controller.

-A receiver is a natural person or legal entity, public authority, institution or other body to whom data is disclosed, regardless of whether or not a third party is involved.
-However, public authorities which receive conceivably personal data within the framework of a specific investigation mandate in accordance with EU law or the laws of the member countries are not deemed receivers.
+Recipient means a natural or legal person, public authority, agency or other body to whom Personal Data is disclosed, whether or not a third party.
+However, authorities that may receive personal data in the context of a specific investigation mandate under Union or Member State law are not considered recipients.

 A 3rd party is a natural person, legal entity, public authority, institution or other body to the exclusion of the data subject, the controller, the processor and persons who, under the direct responsibility of the controller or the processor, are authorized to process personal data.